Emerald

 Emerald is a gemstone and a variety of the mineral beryl (Be_{3}Al_{2}(SiO_{3})_{6}) colored green by trace amounts of chromium or sometimes vanadium.
 Beryl has a hardness of 7.5–8 on the Mohs scale.
-Most emeralds have many inclusions, so their toughness (resistance to breakage) is classified as generally poor.
+Most emeralds have many inclusions, so their toughness is classified as poor.
 Emerald is a cyclosilicate.
 It occurs mainly in association with quartz, muscovite, albite, schorl, microcline, fluorite, smoky quartz and elbaite.

 Etymology

 The word "emerald" is derived (via esmeraude and emeraude), from Vulgar Latin: esmaralda/esmaraldus, a variant of Latin smaragdus, which was via σμάραγδος (smáragdos; "green gem").
 The Greek word may have a Semitic, Sanskrit or Persian origin.
 According to Webster's Dictionary the term emerald was first used in the 14th century.